double clopay garage doors attached to modern home

 A great note to remember is that most door openers will have a backup garage door manual release option that can be used during a power outage.

-The release cord will be hanging from the trolley located on the metal belt that is attaching the garage door operator box and the door itself.
-The release cord is usually red and has a handle toward the end of it to help you get a better grip and pull it to open the garage door.
+The release cord will be hanging from the trolley on the metal belt that attaches the garage door operator box and the door itself.
+The release cord is usually red and has a handle toward the end to help you get a better grip and pull it to open the garage door.
 It is important to keep safety in mind when opening a garage door manually because of power outages.

-There are some safety measures to keep in mind, including:
+There are some safety measures to keep in mind when handling the manual release cord:

-• Clear the area: Make sure the garage is clear of any other individuals that could get hurt.
+1. Clear the area: Make sure the garage is clear of any other individuals that could get hurt.
 If you need assistance resetting or manually opening your garage door, seek it from a trustworthy adult.
-You should also move any tools or valuable items away from the door.
+You should also move any vehicles, tools or valuable items away from the door.

-• Pull the rope cautiously: Make sure to not overwork the rope by pulling, yanking or hanging on it, as it could damage the rope and the system’s abilities.
+2. Pull the rope cautiously: Make sure not to overwork the rope by pulling, yanking or hanging on it, as it could damage the rope and the system’s abilities.

-When opening your garage door during a power outage, pull the red emergency release cord that is hanging from the trolley.
-When pulling in a motion away from the door, the trolley gets disconnected, allowing manual operation.
+When opening your garage door during a power outage, pull the red emergency release cord hanging from the trolley.
+The trolley gets disconnected when pulling the cord in a motion away from the door, allowing manual operation.

 For over the past 50 years, Marvin’s Garage Doors has been serving commercial and residential customers in northwestern North Carolina.
 We understand that garage doors break down at inconvenient times of the day.
 Power outages especially can cause many individuals to feel stressed or anxious when they have no clear way to open or close their garage door to get access to their car or keep their belongings safe.

 Reach out to us and request a service near you.
-We also have 24/7, 365-days-a-year emergency repair services available to help you feel at ease and return to your normal activities safely.
+We also have 24/7, 365-day-a-year emergency repair services to help you feel at ease and safely return to your normal activities.

 Request Estimate